BobbleLaw/bobblelaw.github.io/content/en-US/topics/metal/thirty-days-of-metal/_index.md

+---
+title: Thirty Days of Metal
+description: A practical introduction to Metal for Swift developers
+---

 # Preface

 This series of posts is my attempt to present the Metal graphics programming framework in small, bite-sized chunks for Swift app developers who haven’t done GPU programming before.